anirudhs001/NLP/README.md

 ## Sample Output

-Here's a sample output of the RAG Chatbot:
+Here's a sample with the documentation of the [CLAY library](https://github.com/nicbarker/clay).
+CLAY is a layout library written completely in C

 ```
 User: How do I create a window using clay?